pingcap/docs/sql/tidb-specific.md

 - Scope: SESSION | GLOBAL
 - Default value: 10
-- When a transaction encounters errors that support retries, such as transaction conflicts and TiKV busy, this transaction can be re-executed.
+- When a transaction encounters retriable errors, such as transaction conflicts and TiKV busy, this transaction can be re-executed.
 This variable is used to set the maximum number of the retries.

 ## Optimizer Hint